Hurence/logisland/logisland-documentation/developer/documentation/documentation.rst

         </goals>
     </execution>

-Will generate documentation for all service specified.
+Will generate documentation for all specified services.
 You can just add your module in there.
 Then generate docs with

 .. code:: sh